 SLP Graduate Prerequisites

-The following undergraduate courses at The University of Texas at Austin, or their equivalents elsewhere, are prerequisites for students seeking certification in SLP.
+The following undergraduate courses at The University of Texas at Austin, or their equivalents elsewhere, are prerequisites for students seeking admission to the M.A. program.
 These background courses in the basic science and clinical aspects of the field form the foundation for graduate study.